Andrew Robinson (Neighbours): Summer Hoyland

 When Summer tries to repay a debt to Paul on Andrew's behalf, he accuses her of "suffocating" him.
 After talking about their relationship issues, Summer suggests they take a break and Andrew agrees.
-Susan Hill of the Daily Star quipped "They have not been getting on for a while but have never doubted their love for each other, so as far as Summer is concerned they'll be back together and stronger than ever before."
 A writer for Inside Soap said from Andrew's point of view, it seems more and more likely that Summer does not want to get back together with him.
 When Natasha throws a party, Andrew meets Belinda Ferry (Rachel Jessica Tan) and they get talking.
 Summer believes they are flirting and she decides to leave the party.
 Andrew notices her leave and thinks that she is no longer interested in him.
 However, Summer returns to the party to talk to Andrew and catches him kissing Belinda.
-A show spokesperson told Hill "Andrew pushes Belinda away as he comes to his senses.
-He's not interested – he loves Summer."
-They added that when Andrew sees the hurt in Summer's eyes, he realises what he has lost.
 Andrew and Summer briefly reunite a couple of months later.
 They kiss and then have a one-night stand.
 Lucas told Digital Spy's Paul Millar that Summer's only thinking that she wants Andrew in the moment and does not think of the consequences.
 The actress added "He was Summer's first true love, so she will always have a special place in her heart for him."